-The 19th meeting of the Conference of the Parties to CITES (CoP19) will be held from 14 to 25 November 2022 in Panama City, Panama.
+The 19th meeting of the Conference of the Parties to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES CoP19) was held from 14 to 25 November 2022 in Panama City, Panama.

 What is the CITES CoP?